marano/blog/_posts/2014-02-24-doing-vertical-align-on-elements-like-a-boss.markdown

 .wrap p { @include vertical-align }
 {% endhighlight %}

+The best notice: it's crossbrowser even in Internet Explorer 9!

-What do you think of this method to centralize its elements vertically?
-Do you already knew that?
+What do you think of this method to centralize elements vertically?
+Did you already know that?
 Comment here :)